Meet Your Guide

 I followed all the rules, thought the pursuit of happiness was the pursuit of money, material objects, and status.
 I rode that wave for many years and climbed this imaginary goal ladder by using people simply on the basis of how they could help me achieve my goals.
 I found myself turning off all of my emotions and attachments in order to allow the outside world shape what it thought I should be.
 It never occurred to me that I could have power over my perceptions, feelings, and thoughts.

-During this meltdown, I felt I was being liquified and my perception of life began to alter.
-Everything I wanted to run to vanished into thin air and what I thought was my true self was slowly melting away.
-Up to that point, the people in my life were seen as a waste of time and my foundation for living turned out to be smoke and mirrors.
+During this meltdown, I felt as though I was being liquified, and my perception of life began to alter.
+Everything I wanted to run to vanished into thin air, and what I thought was my true self was slowly melting away.
+Up to that point, the people in my life were seen as a waste of time, and my foundation for living turned out to be smoke and mirrors.

 Then the true work began.
 I had to reassemble all the pieces of me that mattered.
-From there, I had a foundation to build a new, more meaningful, mindful life.
-In this new life I had to understand that each moment lived is the only moment that is real and true.
-In each moment I can create the life I want to live versus the life the world told me to live.
+In doing so, I had a foundation to build a new, more meaningful, mindful life.
+In this new life, I had to understand that each moment lived is the only moment that is real and true.
+In each moment, I can create the life I want to live vs. the life the world told me to live.

-The forward momentum of my phoenix rebirth happened in the discovery of mindfulness.
-Mindfulness brought me to the understanding that whatever happens in the present moment, I will naturally interact with the event based on knowledge I have garnered in the past.
-I need to be mindful in order to disallow my past mistakes to create perceptions around current situations.
+The forward momentum of my phoenix rebirth happened when I discovered mindfulness.
+Mindfulness brought me to the understanding that whatever happens in the present moment, I naturally interact with the event based on the knowledge I have garnered in the past.
+I need to be mindful in order to disallow my past mistakes from creating perceptions around current situations.
 In addition, I learned that I can not live solely for the future.
 Trying to live for the future destroys any current moment I should be experiencing.